How WOTC Works for Employers

 What Is WOTC?

-WOTC stands for the Work Opportunity Tax Credit.
-It is a federal hiring tax credit designed to encourage employers to hire individuals from certain targeted groups.
+WOTC stands for the Work Opportunity Tax Credit, a federal hiring tax credit designed to encourage employers to hire individuals from certain targeted groups.
 For employers, WOTC can be valuable, but the process requires more than simply hiring an employee.
-Employers need a way to screen new hires, collect required information, organize Form 8850 workflows, submit certification requests, track certification status, and prepare reporting for tax-credit review.
-WOTC Plus helps employers simplify this process with automated WOTC screening, documentation workflow support, certification tracking, reporting, and hands-on support.
+Employers need timely WOTC screening, required information collection, Form 8850 workflow, certification request tracking, certification status visibility, and reporting for tax-credit review.
+WOTC Plus manages this process through a fully managed WOTC system with built-in WOTC screening, automated Form 8850 workflow, certification tracking, reporting, and client portal visibility.
+Employers receive their own WOTC Plus client portal, where they can view screening activity, potential eligibility, application progress, certifications in process, approved records, and reporting updates in real time without managing the process manually.

 How Does WOTC Work?